Delors Commission: Achievements

 Mr. Delors rescued the European Community from the doldrums.
 He arrived when Europessimism was at its worst.
 Although he was a little-known former French finance minister, he breathed life and hope into the EC and into the dispirited Brussels Commission.
 In his first term, from 1985 to 1988, he rallied Europe to the call of the single market, and when appointed to a second term he began urging Europeans toward the far more ambitious goals of economic, monetary and political union.

 Following his entrance into a Europe of eurosclerosis, Delors had heralded 20 years of euphoria.
 In contrast, the Santer Commission which succeeded Delors in 1995 was forced to resign over allegations of corruption and the Prodi Commission won little praise despite presiding over the 2004 enlargement and the implementation of the single currency.

-In opposition to the strident neoliberalism of American President Ronald Reagan (1981–1989) which dominated the American political agenda, Delors and his Commission promoted an alternative interpretation of capitalism that embedded it in the European social structure.
+In opposition to the strident neoliberalism of U.S. president Ronald Reagan (serv.
+1981–1989) which dominated the American political agenda, Delors and his Commission promoted an alternative interpretation of capitalism that embedded it in the European social structure.
 He synthesized three themes.
 From the left came favouring the redistribution of wealth, and the protection of the weakest.
-Second a neo-mercantilist approach wanted to maximize European industrial output.
+Second ,a neomercantilist approach wanted to maximize European industrial output.
 A third was reliance on the marketplace.
 His emphasis on the social nature of Europe is central to an important exceptionalism narrative that became central to the self identification of the European Union.